AmmarElbashir/Foundations-of-AI/README.md

-# Foundation-of-AI
+# Foundations-of-AI
-Foundation of AI
+Foundations of AI